3.9.1. Rules for drawing vegetation items

 Drawn in accordance with 2.7.1.
 General rules for drawing polygonal items.

 Draw them regardless of their size (to the extent that the satellite image allows).

 You can draw individual trees located at some distance from the greater woodlands area or other trees if they are visible on the satellite image.

 Don't draw individual trees within the vegetation polygon (such as a woodland area or garden).

-If a tree is a local attraction that has cultural or historical significance, then draw it using a placemark of the “Locations” category of the “Culture and recreation — Attraction” type (see section 3.6.2.
-Rules for additing attributes to places (organizations)).
+If a tree is a local attraction with cultural or historical significance, draw it as a placemark of the “Locations” category and the “Culture and recreation — Attraction” type (see section 3.6.2.
+Rules for adding attributes to locations (organizations)).

 Draw vegetation items of the “Park, square”, “nature reserve”, or “Cemetery” types either based on the borders of their territories (i.e. their fences) or based on the vegetation border (for example, where the vegetation meets a road).
 You do not need to pay special attention to rounding the corners when drawing vegetation items.

 Vegetation may intersect with motorways that run through territories that are regularly developed if those motorways have one of the following classes: